kg4zow/remarkable.jms1.info/src/introduction.md

 ### Exception

-The `/theme/index-template.hbs` file in the git repo, whose contents make up part of every generated HTML page, was copied from `/src/theme/index.hbs` in [the mdbook source](https://github.com/rust-lang/mdBook/blob/master/src/theme/index.hbs) and then modified.
-As such, that file is technically covered by the [Mozilla Public License 2.0](https://www.mozilla.org/en-US/MPL/), as noted [in their repo](https://github.com/rust-lang/mdBook/blob/master/LICENSE).
+The `/theme/index-template.hbs` file in the git repo, whose contents make up part of every generated HTML page, was copied from `/src/theme/index.hbs` in [the mdbook source code](https://github.com/rust-lang/mdBook/blob/master/src/theme/index.hbs) and then modified.
+As such, that one file is covered by the [Mozilla Public License 2.0](https://www.mozilla.org/en-US/MPL/), as noted [in their repo](https://github.com/rust-lang/mdBook/blob/master/LICENSE).